crpietschmann/portfolio/_imports/_posts/2010-11-16-html5-day-3-detecting-html5-support-via-javascript.markdown

 <h3>Individual Attribute Detection</h3>

 Lets take the following as an example:
-<pre class="brush: xml; first-line: 1; tab-size: 4; toolbar: false; ">&lt;input type="text" placeholder="enter value" /&gt;</pre>
+<pre class="brush: xml; first-line: 1; tab-size: 4; toolbar: false; "><input type="text" placeholder="enter value" /></pre>

-One of the new features in HTML5 is the <a title="Dive into HTML5 - Placeholder Text" href="http://diveintohtml5.org/forms.html#placeholder">&ldquo;placeholder&rdquo; attribute on the &lt;input&gt; tag</a>.
+One of the new features in HTML5 is the <a title="Dive into HTML5 - Placeholder Text" href="http://diveintohtml5.org/forms.html#placeholder">&ldquo;placeholder&rdquo; attribute on the <input> tag</a>.
 This attribute allows you to show some specified text (as a watermark) in the input box until the user enters a value.

 Let&rsquo;s imagine we want to add our own &ldquo;placeholder&rdquo; functionality in older web browsers that do not natively support this feature using a JavaScript &ldquo;patch&rdquo;.
 Before we &ldquo;patch&rdquo; the browser, we must first detect whether this feature is already supported.
 To do this, we can use the following JavaScript code:
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">function IsAttributeSupported(tagName, attrName) {